OrdnanceSurvey/openspace-ios-sdk/README.md

 </pre>

+Note: OSMapView cannot be completely initialised from a NIB, it requires at least one OSTileSource

 #### Product Code list

 A developer can select which Ordnance Survey mapping products to use by  selecting on of three pre-configured map stacks or customising their app by passing the product codes as and array of strings.